spejman/gga4r/gga4r/README.txt

 ==Introduction

-General Genetic Algorithm for ruby is a Ruby Genetic Algorithm so simple to use:
+General Genetic Algorithm for Ruby is a Ruby Genetic Algorithm that is very simple to use:

 	1) Take a class to evolve it and define fitness, recombine and mutate methods. class StringPopulation < Array